12 L.A. Desserts to Eat Before You Die

 Trois Familia, 3510 Sunset Blvd.; 323-725-7800 or troisfamilia.com

-This has been on the menu since Pizzeria Mozza opened ten years ago, and here’s why: It’s the platonic ideal of a sweet pudding topped with salted caramel and whipped crème fraîche.
+This has been on the menu since Pizzeria Mozza opened more than a decade ago, and here’s why: It’s the platonic ideal of a sweet pudding topped with salted caramel and whipped crème fraîche.
 The salty-sweet flavor combo makes you keep eating until, well, sense prevails.